MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't set this policy, the global default value will be used.
 The global default will also be used for cookies on domains not covered by the patterns you specify.

-The global default value can be configured until Microsoft Edge version 95 using the deprecated [LegacySameSiteCookieBehaviorEnabled](#legacysamesitecookiebehaviorenabled) policy.
+The global default value can be configured using the [LegacySameSiteCookieBehaviorEnabled](#legacysamesitecookiebehaviorenabled) policy.
 If [LegacySameSiteCookieBehaviorEnabled](#legacysamesitecookiebehaviorenabled) is unset, the global default value falls back to other configuration sources.

 Note that patterns you list in this policy are treated as domains, not URLs, so you should not specify a scheme or port.